RFactor: Development

 rFactor is an evolution of F1 Challenge '99–'02, but without the licensing of Formula One circuits and teams.
 As such, rFactors initial release only included four fictitious circuits (seven as of v1.087), with about a dozen layouts within these facilities and there were about six vehicle classes, including two open wheel and four sedan classes.
 Among its most notable features was a rich interface for creating custom game contents, which made it possible for amateurs to create additional vehicles and tracks for the game.
-On August 1, 2006, ISI released the full update, with many changes and new features, including the new 2006 BMW Sauber F1 and a much requested manual.
+In August 2006, ISI released the full update, with many changes and new features, including the new 2006 BMW Sauber F1 and a much requested manual.
 Another notable and often requested feature was driver-swapping, which allowed to change drivers during the race, enabling up to 24 hour events like Le Mans.

 A feature was added to allow the AI to "learn a track", which teaches the AI the ideal way to drive a particular circuit.
 As of v1.150, the AI was improved, leading to notably faster driving styles.
-On January 25, 2007, version 1.250 was released.
-On October 12, 2007, a patch was released that brought the version to 1.255 build F. rFactor also advertises an advanced tire model, aiming to be much better than the Pacejka model previously used in most simulators. rFactors tire model simulates a non-linear tire use cycle according to temperature and wear.
+Version 1.250 was released in January 2007.
+A patch was released on October 12 the same year that brought the version to 1.255 build F. rFactor also advertises an advanced tire model, aiming to be much better than the Pacejka model previously used in most simulators. rFactors tire model simulates a non-linear tire use cycle according to temperature and wear.

 F1 Challenge proved to be popular for online racing over the Internet through GameSpy, which allowed any player to find available games. rFactor has extended this in several ways.
-The central server is handled by ISI themselves, so finding other games is effectively the same.
-However, the central server will show all races and practice sessions over a web interface known as Racecast.
+The central server is handled by ISI themselves, so finding other games is effectively the same, but the central server will show all races and practice sessions over a web interface known as Racecast.
 There are also career statistics available for registered drivers.
 The game server can be run from a dedicated program, free from the need to render graphics.
 It can run mixtures of human and computer controlled (AI) vehicles.

 In an evolution from F1 Challenge, the circuits now include all layouts at a particular facility, which greatly reduces the need to duplicate track geometry.
 The game can easily accommodate different sorts of vehicles and games between multiple classes of vehicles are possible. rFactor also has a plugin-interface for third-party addons to hook in, which allows for features like screen-overlays or radio chatter.